 Photo © Rob Greig

-Also known as Neasden Temple, this opulent, vast mandir, built in a traditional Hindu design, is actually less than 30 years old, but it has a timeless beauty.
+This opulent, vast mandir – also known as Neasden Temple – that has been built in a traditional Hindu design, is in fact less than three decades old, but it has a timeless beauty.
 An important place of worship, it is also a welcoming site to visit for free – a treat for its architectural interest, to see the stunning, intricate carvings, and to explore the ‘Understanding Hinduism’ exhibition.

 Good for: Families with a world view.

-The City of London holds many surprises.
-One of the best can be found in the basement of the Guildhall Art Gallery.
+Hark back to London's Roman past in the basement of the Guildhall Art Gallery.
+Down there you'll find one of the many surprises that London holds: a Roman amphitheatre.
 Free to visit, there is a walk-in excavation of an amphitheatre that was built when this was Londinium.
 Light displays also offer a chance to get a feel for what this sporting arena would have been like in action.
 While you’re here, check out the masterpieces in the art gallery upstairs.
 Best of all, it’s free!

 Good for: A super-cheap family day out, combined with the nearby Museum of London.

 Photo © PastLondon

 This is a magical place tucked away on a Wapping backstreet.
 Originally created as a theatre, music hall and bar in Victorian times by knocking together five seventeenth century houses, in recent years it has been carefully restored to make it a useable performance space again.
 Happily, you can still sense its glorious past in its shabby chic (no shiny refurbishment here).
 Go along for dance nights, family shows and plays through the year, or meet mates for drinks here Monday to Saturday.